ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Limitations and Conclusion

-Despite its effectiveness, CCGE has several limitations that point to promising directions for future work.
-One important direction is to incorporate additional sensing modalities, such as force–torque or tactile sensing, to further enrich the exploration signal.
-In addition, while CCGE demonstrates promising transfer to real-world systems, most evaluations in this work are conducted in simulation.
-Accelerating reinforcement learning directly on real-world robotic systems remains an important avenue for future investigation.
-In this work, we introduce \textbf{Contact Coverage-Guided Exploration (CCGE)}, a general exploration reward that explicitly incentivizes structured hand–object interactions for dexterous manipulation.
-By modeling contact coverage between fingers and object regions and combining sparse post-contact rewards with dense pre-contact guidance, CCGE enables efficient, task-agnostic exploration across diverse manipulation tasks without relying on handcrafted shaping.
-Extensive experimental results demonstrate that CCGE consistently improves learning efficiency and robustness, positioning it as a principled default reward for general-purpose dexterous manipulation.
+In this work, we introduce \textbf{ContactExplorer}, a general exploration reward that explicitly incentivizes structured hand--object interactions for dexterous manipulation.
+By modeling contact coverage between fingers and object regions and combining sparse post-contact rewards with dense pre-contact guidance, ContactExplorer enables efficient, task-agnostic exploration across diverse manipulation tasks without relying on handcrafted shaping.
+Extensive experimental results demonstrate that ContactExplorer consistently improves learning efficiency and robustness, positioning it as a principled default reward for general-purpose dexterous manipulation.